Teams arrive in Bristol for Little League Regional Tournament

 Teams arrived Saturday morning for the opening ceremonies.
 12 teams are vying for two spots in Williamsport.

-Five New England teams are competing, as well as some Mid-Atlantic Regional teams from New York, New Jersey and Washington DC.
+Six New England teams are competing, as well as some Mid-Atlantic Regional teams from New York, New Jersey and Washington DC.

 Madison plays at 7:00 p.m.
 Sunday against Vermont.